futuring-architectures/futuring-architectures.github.io/pages/framework.md

 Ecosystem innovation has all the makings of a [wicked problem](https://en.wikipedia.org/wiki/Wicked_problem).
 FAST draws from Design Thinking as a collaborative way of coping with such problems. *Thinking as a designer* implies immersion in a situation, building shared understanding and prototyping solutions.
-This combination gives way to the three components of FAST:
+This combination gives way to the three tools of FAST:

 ![The FAST framework](../assets/img/pages/fast-framework-tiny.png){:data-width="600" data-height="398"}